lightscapevr/website/markdown/getting-started.md

 # Requirements

-* OS: Currently only works on Windows.
-If you want Mac support and you are willing to sponsor the necessary equipment, please get in touch.
-Note that OS X and VR are, as of 2019, not working well together.
-If you can show us a combination of software/hardware that works well, we can consider supporting it.
+Windows:

-* VR headsets: HTC Vive/Vive Pro, Valve Index, Oculus Rift/Rift S, Oculus Link.
+* a VR headset: HTC Vive/Vive Pro, Valve Index, Oculus Rift/Rift S, Oculus Link, or Oculus Quest.
 Windows Mixed Realities headsets work, but they are not officially supported.
-See <a href="docs-getting-started-quest.html">here for Oculus Quest.</a>
 * Software: SketchUp 2017 to 2020 are currently supported.
 (We are considering adding a standalone version that works without SketchUp.)

+Mac:

+* Oculus Quest.
+(As of 2020, OS X and tethered VR headsets are not working well together in general.)
+* SketchUp 2020.
+(Required for proper editing.
+SketchUp 2017-2019 work too except the "open group" command from VR.)

 # Downloading and installing